THE BIRTH OF REIKI

 He was so excited by his experience, that when running down the mountain he stubbed his toe so badly that it was bleeding.
 Automatically he put his hand over his toe and the bleeding and pain went away.

-(Shrine at Mt Kurama Yama in the location thought to be where Dr. Usui received the Satori)
+(Shrine at Mt Kurama Yama in the location thought to be where Usui Sensai received the Satori)

 When Usui reached bottom of the mountain and sat to eat his first meal in 21 days, he could see a young girl crying and her face was swollen from an infected tooth.
 He placed his hands over the aching tooth and almost immediately the pain went away.